daidodo/format-imports-vscode/README.md

     // Use single or double quotes.
 Valid values are 'single' or 'double'.
     "quoteMark": "single",

-    // Whether to add trailing commas when multi-line.
+    // When to add trailing a comma for the last name.
 Valid values are 'none' or 'multiLine'.
     "trailingComma": "multiLine",

-    // Whether to add semicolons at the ends of statements.
+    // Whether to add semicolons at the end of statements.
     "hasSemicolon": true,

     // Whether to end files with a new line.